-TIP Use InDesign's Story Editor to edit equations, as it can be difficult to select individual characters once they're in position within the MathZone.
+Use InDesign's Story Editor to edit equations, as it can be difficult to select individual characters once they're in position within the MathZone.

 If the updated Math Styles are not reflected in the InDesign document, select Math → Support → Load Math Style Templates into Current Document.